AlessiaCanevotti/miR_RF-TOOL/README.md

    By following these steps, you will have the correct environment with pre-configured channels and packages, ready to utilize the miR_RF Tool efficiently.

 2. Setting up the directory:
-   - Add in the same directory where it is present the `configuration_file.yml` file, the provided following files:
+   - Add in the same directory where it is present the `configuration_file.yml` and ".sh" files, the provided following files:
       - `df_feat_ext.py`: Python script for feature extraction from pre-miRNAs;
       - `make_pred.R`: R script for making predictions using machine learning;
       - `trained_model.RDS`: Includes the pre-trained model data necessary for predictions;